Young Living is a Utah-based essential oils network marketing company that has really blown up over the years.

-More stay-at-home-moms are transforming into entrepreneurial rockstars, and it’s a beautiful sight.
+More stay-at-home-moms are transforming into entrepreneurial rockstars, and who can blame ’em?

 So, am I running with Young Living?